Fingolfin7/Time-Tracker/README.md

 Press any key during a new session to stop the counter and save the time total.

-Time totals are saved in a .txt file called `LogTime`
+Time totals are saved in the same `Saves.txt` file

-You can view a bar graph of your activities and the total hours for each by running the `Time-tracker_graphs` python file.
+Shows a bar graph of your activities and the total hours for each on the "Show totals" page by executing the `Time-tracker_graphs` python file.

 ## Contribute to the project